How Quitting Smoking Lowers Lung Cancer Risk and Other Illnesses

 Source: Shutterstock

-Preventing lung cancer is best achieved by not smoking.
-Smoking and lung cancer are so closely linked that people often assume all lung cancer patients are smokers.
 In reality, the intention to stop smoking is not that straightforward.
 The good news is that it is never too late to quit.
 By quitting, individuals can experience better lung health and an improved sense of well-being.

-A recent study by the American Cancer Society found that smoking cessation greatly reduces the extra risk of dying from various smoking-related cancers.
-If one stops smoking before turning 35, they can almost certainly reverse the risk of dying from lung cancer.
-The study also showed that the risk can be reversed at any age, even if one decides to quit smoking in their 60s.
+The study also showed that people can reverse the risk at any age, even if they decide to quit smoking in their 60s.
 However, the reversal effect decreases gradually as the age of quitting increases.
-Therefore, smoking as early as possible is optimal.
+Therefore, stop smoking as early as possible is optimal.

 “Quitting smoking has health benefits at any age, no matter how long or how much you have smoked,”